Guidelines for Pre-Professional Students

 National Admission Tests and Centralized Application Systems

-Letters of Recommendations: 3 letters is standard (check on law school), usually a couple from professors from related academic subjects and another from a professional in the field.
+- Letters of Recommendations: A minimum of 3 letters is standard, usually a couple professors from related academic subjects and another from a professional in the field.

-Experience in the Field: It's very strongly recommended that you demonstrate some experience working, shadowing or volunteering in your area of interest.
+- Experience in the Field: It is strongly recommended that you demonstrate some experience working, shadowing or volunteering in your area of interest.

-Research: Some professions, such as medicine, really value some research experience.
+- Research: Some professions, such as medicine, really value research experience.
 Work with your faculty during your upper division coursework to perform research through independent studies.

 Professional Career Options